metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 page_title: "k8s_operator_cryostat_io_cryostat_v1beta1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.cryostat.io"
 description: |-
-  Cryostat allows you to install Cryostat for a single namespace.
-It contains configuration options for controlling the Deployment of the Cryostat application and its related components.
-A ClusterCryostat or Cryostat instance must be created to instruct the operator to deploy the Cryostat application.
+  Cryostat allows you to install Cryostat for a single namespace.It contains configuration options for controlling the Deployment of the Cryostatapplication and its related components.A Cryostat instance must be created to instruct the operatorto deploy the Cryostat application.
 ---

 # k8s_operator_cryostat_io_cryostat_v1beta1_manifest (Data Source)

-Cryostat allows you to install Cryostat for a single namespace.
-It contains configuration options for controlling the Deployment of the Cryostat application and its related components.
-A ClusterCryostat or Cryostat instance must be created to instruct the operator to deploy the Cryostat application.
+Cryostat allows you to install Cryostat for a single namespace.It contains configuration options for controlling the Deployment of the Cryostatapplication and its related components.A Cryostat instance must be created to instruct the operatorto deploy the Cryostat application.

 ## Example Usage